 What are some of the steps you take to help them successfully overcome those challenges?

 We have an aggressive public relations campaign within our school and community to educate families about the steps they need to take to maximize the support available to them to help finance a college education.
-These supports include encouraging all students to file the FAFSA as soon after January 1 as possible; utilizing a rigorous course schedule, including four years of the core curriculu, AP courses, and early college courses while in high school; considering a two-year college to start with; applying for all local and national scholarships for which a student qualifies; and starting a college fund early on.
+These supports include encouraging all students to file the FAFSA as soon after October 1 as possible; utilizing a rigorous course schedule, including four years of the core curriculum, AP courses, and early college courses while in high school; considering a two-year college to start with; applying for all local and national scholarships for which a student qualifies; and starting a college fund early on.

 What are some of your best words of advice for the students you work with?